Last Updated on: 4th September 2023, 02:53 pm

 Hermit Crabs Unsafe Food List

 You may be forgiven for thinking that hermit crabs have iron constitutions, capable of eating anything.
 After all, if they survive in the wild by scavenging, they must occasionally find undesirable foods.

 As per The Biological Bulletin, hermit crabs avoid foods that have made them unwell.
-The journal describes this as “serious physiological upset,” typically associated with emotional responses.
+The journal describes this as a “serious physiological upset,” typically associated with emotional responses.

 Feeding inappropriate food may damage the trust hermit crabs have in you.
 To this end, you must understand which foods are unsafe and unsuitable for hermit crabs.

 Hermit Crab Pellets

-Theoretically, hermit crab pellets are palatable, appropriately sized sources of everything a hermit crab needs.
+Theoretically, hermit crab pellets are palatable and contain everything they need.
 Think of this foodstuff as the equivalent of small animal muesli.
 In reality, many hermit crab enthusiasts consider pellets toxic.

 It’s claimed that pellets contain harmful preservatives and heavy metals, such as copper.
 A common claim is that pellets are made from general food waste bound together.

 Learn what’s in pellets and how they’re made.
-Even then, there’s no guarantee that hermit crabs will eat the pellets because most find them dull and devoid of flavor.
+Even then, there’s no guarantee that hermit crabs will eat the pellets because most find them dull and flavorless.

 Moldy or Aged Foodstuffs

 As hermit crabs are scavengers, they’ll likely eat moldy food in the wild.
 However, this doesn’t mean that spoiled food is good for them.
 If you have spoiled food, throw it in the garbage.